 | Facebook Groups monthly active users | 1.8 billion | Meta |

-Facebook's story in 2026 is the most counterintuitive in social media.
-The platform that everyone keeps predicting will die has 2.11 billion daily active users and is still the largest social network on earth.
-And the counterintuitive stat - images outperform video by 44% - suggests the audience is fundamentally different from every other platform.
-Facebook users are often older, more comfortable with static content, and less eager to watch.
-If you are just repurposing your Instagram Reels strategy onto Facebook, you are probably missing what works there.
+Facebook is the most counterintuitive story in social media.
+The platform everyone keeps predicting will die has 2.11 billion daily active users and is still the largest network on earth.
+And images outperform video here by 44%, which says the audience is fundamentally different: older, more comfortable with static content, less eager to watch.
+If you just repurpose your Instagram Reels strategy onto Facebook, you are missing what works there.

 | Statistic | Value | Source |